 Larissa Nash grew up in the Everglades and spent many summers in Ohio and Hawaii.
-She holds a B.A. from Loyola University New Orleans and currently lives in Texas with her cats, one of which is part Florida bobcat.
+She holds a B.A. from Loyola University New Orleans and an M.F.A. from Pacific University.
 Her hobbies include rain-dancing and soothsaying.
-She is an M.F.A. candidate at Pacific University of Oregon.
+Larissa has participated in several of Francesca Lia Block's online workshops, and she is the founding editor of Rose Red Review.
+Her work has appeared in Borderlands: Texas Poetry Review, December Magazine, Tinderbox Poetry Journal, and The Toast.
+She currently lives in Los Angeles with her cats, one of which is part Florida bobcat.

 Category Archives: Poems

 This is how you live when you have a cold heart.

 As I do: in shadows, trailing over cool rock,

 The sun hardly touches me.